eacarras/backend_with_go/first_steps/README.md

 This folder have two parts:

 - The first is to explain how to use `os` and `strconv` packages with a simple example also using if statements and handle in simple way the error of a cast.
-- The second is to explain the for loops in index and for each way.
+- The second is to explain the for loops using indexes and for loops like for eachs.

 ### Files
 Example of read and write into files.